 - f.
 Homework will not be timed, but they will have a due date.
 You will have 7 days (168 hours) to complete each homework (due date/time are shown in page 13 of this syllabus and in Mastering).
 Thus, do not procrastinate, because there will be no makeup assignments or due date extensions for missing homework (Absolutely No Exceptions).
 A missed homework will receive a zero (0) score.
 Late submission will not be accepted (REGARDLESS OF THE REASON). - i.
-Homework for chapters 1 & 12 have an extra day due to the holidays, Memorial Day and Independence Day respectively. - ii.
-Homework for chapter 16 ends on Wednesday, 8/10 (2 days) due to the Last Day of Classes on 8/08. - iii.
 All homework assignments are mandatory.
 THUS, MARK CORRECTLY YOUR CALENDARS! - g.
 There will be only one attempt to take homework.
 However, these homework assignments are like hard copy homework.
 That is, you don't need to finish in one sitting.
 You can save and continue working on the homework the following day, until the due date/time (expiration date/time).
 Once the due date/time has been reached, you won't be allowed to continue working on the homework assignment. - h.
-The lowest one (1) homework out of 10 homework assignments will be dropped.
+The lowest one (1) homework assignment will be dropped.
 All homework assignments are mandatory.
-There are no optional homework assignments (if you miss a homework assignment, you will get a zero - 0 - score).
+There are no optional homework assignments (if you miss a homework assignment, you will get a zero 0 score).
 SO, MARK YOUR CALENDARS!
-Make sure you have at least a backup calendar.
+Make sure you have at least a backup calendar. - i.
+The average of all homework assignments minus the lowest score (1) will count 10% of your Final Overall Grade.

-- i.
-The average of all homework assignments minus the lowest score (1) will count 10% of your Final Overall Grade. - 4.
-Clinical Assignment: - a.
-There will be a clinical assignment at the end of the semester (last day of class of summer 2022). - b.
+- 4. Clinical Assignment: - a.
+There will be a clinical assignment at the end of the semester (Friday, 8/04/2023). - b.
 This clinical assignment will be online and without HonorLock.
 So, it is an open-book assignment.
 However, it is still an INDIVIDUAL assignment. - c.
 There will be only ONE attempt. - d.
-It will be timed: 5 minutes for 5 questions.
-So, you must finish in one sitting. - e.
-The structure will be any combination of multiple-choice, true/false, and/or matching clinical questions. - f.
+The structure will be any combination of multiple-choice, true/false, and/or matching clinical questions.
+There will be between 5 10 questions on this assignment.
+This assignment will be timed.
+And the time allowed to complete the assignment will depend on the number of questions.
+For example, for a clinical assignment with 8 questions, the allotted time will be 8 minutes.
+Therefore, you must finish in one sitting. - e.
 Content will be mini cases.
 You can find clinical cases in the Study Area in Mastering.
 But these will not be the only source of studying.
-There are plenty of clinical notes throughout the lecture textbook and lab manual. - g.
-The assignment will be worth 5% of your final overall grade. - 5.
+There are plenty of clinical notes throughout the lecture textbook and lab manual for you to practice reasoning clinical questions. - f.
+The assignment will be worth 2% of your final overall grade. - 5.
 Practical Lab Exams with Post-Lab Quizzes: - a.
 Two (2) practical lab exams will be given during the semester.
 These two assessments will be closed-book examinations.
 There will be NO Online Lab Exams.

-Schedule can also be found in pages 3, 14 and 17 of this syllabus.
+Schedule can also be found in pages 3, 14 and 16 of this syllabus.